nguray/PyGameTetris2/README.md

-# Simple Tetris using Pygame
+# Simple Tetris using Pygame in Python